 Case 2 considers legacy TDD in UL slot as a victim while SBFD is operating in the UL slot in the adjacent channel for both FR1 and FR2-1.
-The following can be summarized:
+The co-existence conclusions per scenario are summarized in Table 11.3.2-1.